 Arriving in the city, the first thing we noticed was the towering architecture surrounding us.
 A mix of Flemish and medieval design, Lille overflows with buildings painted vibrant yellows and mellow blues.
 Adorned with turrets and golden arches, it is a city still basking in a former golden age.
 The city’s much loved Vielle Bourse offers a glimpse of this bygone past.
 Visit here to discover a daily book market, crowds of avid chess players and evening Tango classes.

 Lille also plays host to a collection of distinctly Flemish institutions, including the city’s famed cafe, Meert.
 Rivalling Paris’ much loved Angelina’s, Meert was founded in 1761, and is celebrated for its gaufres (waffles), made with Madagascan vanilla.
 Visit here for an afternoon of delicate bone china and platefuls of delicious pastries.

 The European city break has long formed the backbone of our travels.
 With snatched weekends here, and short mid-week breaks there, it’s Europe that has played host to the majority of our adventures.
-Yet in deciding not to always visit the continent’s biggest names – glittering Paris or romantic Rome – we’ve been able to experience alternative European city breaks that have both surprised and captivated us.
-We hope you get to experience a little of their magic, too.
+Yet in choosing to not always visit Europe’s biggest names – glittering Paris or romantic Rome – we’ve been able to experience alternative European city breaks that have both surprised and captivated us.

 We hope that you get to experience a little of their magic too; enjoying some brilliantly unusual weekend breaks yourself.